 The good news is SoundJam DJ website builder can help you cut many corners of this journey and get you to your goals much faster.
 You can have a professional website and EPK made in minutes instead of days.
 We have loads of custom templates for DJs and musicians and our builder uses a simple drag and drop interface.
-Check out our videos here or start a free 14-day trial and have your new site up and running in no time.
+Check out our videos here or start your journey here and have your new site up and running in no time.

 Need a hand?
 Just email email@example.com we can advise and help your build you site.